LITHIUM03/WALK-UP/README.md

 # WALK-UP
  ESP32 based intelligent alarm clock.
 Communicates with Garmin servers to collect step count data thus ensuring the user got off the bed.
 Python/C++/Linux.
 Different parts communicate over MQTT.

  This is all the code needed to remake the alarm clock.
 Many more features can be added- feel free to implement them yourself or offer them.

  For further reading please refer to [this](ynet.co.il) blogpost.

+### Notes:

+1. When I refer to RPi, this can be any Linux running home server.. a cheap streamer, a 10M$ supercomputer, an old laptop, etc.
+2. To run the daemon constantly, please create a cron job for it. it will make the daemon start when the server boots.
+3. Some DEBUG prints are commented-out for your convenience.
+Feel free to uncomment them to better understand the code.